benmiller314/cdm2022spring/plans/lesson-04.md

 As you know, the project proposal is due by next class.
 I'd like to spend the remainder of our in-class time using writing – some listing and looping – as a way to get your ideas flowing.
 As I ask the following questions, pause and reach out with your feelings until you sense an answer, or more than one – and then write down whatever comes.
 I won't collect these, so they're private to you.
 But I hope you'll find them useful for getting to something shareable, moving forward.

-- In what places (physical, virtual, or imaginary) could you anchor your soundscape?
-Make a list.
-Anything you're forgetting?
+- In the process of writing with sound, you're going to spend a big chunk of time listening and relistening and looping, so you want to pick a place you're likely to enjoy hanging out in.
+What _places_ (physical, virtual, or imaginary) come to mind as energizing for you to unpack and reassemble?
+In other words: within what _soundscapes_ might you anchor your narrative? **Make a list.** Anything you're forgetting?

 - Choosing one item from your list you could work with for now, ask yourself: What kinds of stories happen there, and which of them could you reasonably tell within a few minutes?

 - How can you represent that environment sonically?

-- What sounds are relatively stable, or sustained, and what is incidental?
+  * For example: What sounds are relatively stable, or sustained?
+  * What incidental, or foreground, sounds do you associate with that place?

 - What structures or sequences could help a listening audience follow the story?